FREQUENTLY ASKED QUESTIONS

 DO STUDENTS WEAR UNIFORMS?

 Yes.
 LCA adheres to a mix and match uniform policy that includes polo shirts and khaki or navy pants, shorts or skorts.
 Students are able to wear spirit wear on Fridays.
-The Parent Student Handbook provides complete uniform details.
+The Family Handbook provides complete uniform details.
 Uniform pieces are to be purchased from the required school vendor, Parker Uniforms.

 DOES LCA OFFER AN EXTENDED CARE PROGRAM?